Thank you for reading our post, please rate this article at the end.

 What To Do If Someone Chokes on Water, Own Saliva, or Liquids?

-You don’t need to do anything if someone else is choking on liquids.
-After all, getting a full-on blockage to form with liquid is quite difficult.
+You don’t need to take any action if someone else is choking on liquids.
+After all, forming a full blockage with liquid is quite difficult.

 When someone coughs or chokes on liquids, it’s not REAL choking.
-Instead, small amounts of liquids got down the wrong pipe, and coughing is simply a reaction to expel the unwelcome fluids.
+Instead, small amounts of liquid got down the wrong pipe, and coughing is simply a reflexive response to expel the unwelcome fluids.

 You can’t use the Heimlich maneuver on someone choking on liquids.
-The technique is used to expel a solid obstruction mechanically and won’t work to expel fluids.
-Doing Heimlich on a person choking on water might make them completely inhale it.
+The technique mechanically expels a solid obstruction and won’t work for fluids.
+Performing the Heimlich maneuver on a person choking on water may cause them to inhale it completely.

 *Tips Regarding Choking

 - For the love of God, always let people know you’re choking.
-It’s a natural reaction to try and go to the bathroom to walk away to the bathroom to help themselves, but don’t do that.
+It’s a natural reaction to try to go to the bathroom and walk away to help yourself, but don’t do that.

 - Based on most choking incidents, the best tip is to chew your steak thoroughly.